Search for instant answers to common support and billing questions

 The Solution

-Develop the website using its destination domain—the domain that will be used when your site is live.
-This approach eliminates many potential problems.
+Develop your website with the destination domain—the one that will be used when your site goes live.
+This method prevents many potential issues.

-Next, modify your local hosts file.
-This change tricks your computer into believing that DNS resolves to the IP address of your server.
+Next, update your local hosts file.
+This step makes your computer believe that DNS resolves to your server’s IP address.

-Then, develop and test your website in the browser as if it were live.
-Once you finish, update the A records for your domains at your DNS host.
+Then, develop and test your website in the browser as though it were live.
+Once you’re done, update the A records for your domain at your DNS host.

-Every operating system has a local hosts file, though its location may differ.
-Consequently, to modify your hosts file, consider one of the following options:
+Each operating system has a local hosts file, though its location may vary.
+To modify your hosts file, consider one of the following options:

 • Linux / Mac OS X: /etc/hosts